-How Much Should I Pay for a New Car?
+How Much Should I Offer to Pay for a New Vehicle?

 How much should you pay for a new car?
 What is a fair profit new car price to offer for a new vehicle at a car dealership?